Kairifrog/logic-project/README.md

-# logic-project
-Proyecto de lógica para ciencias de la computación uvu
+# Ingeniería de Datos - Proyecto